accoffin12/streaming-04-bonus-ACoffin/README.md

 ## 5a.
 About the NYC Subway System

-The New York City Subway system has 24 subway lines and 472 stations throughout Manhattan, Brooklyn, Wueens and the Bronx.
-Statan Island does not have a subway system but a ferry system and an above ground train.
+The New York City Subway system has 24 subway lines and 472 stations throughout Manhattan, Brooklyn, Queens, and the Bronx.
+Staten Island does not have a subway system but a ferry system and an above-ground train.
 The lines are listed in the chart based on their Line Reference.
 Some Lines do have local express services that share a line but stop at different stations.
 For the full MTA Subway Map view [Subway Map.pdf](Maps/Subway%20Map.pdf).

 | Line Reference | Line Name | Area of NYC |
 | ----- | ----- | ----- |